bodywork-ml/bodywork-docs/docs/key_concepts.md

 ![deployment workflow](images/stages_steps_workflows.png)

-A machine learning pipeline is a series of defined stages (i.e. a workflow), taken to develop and deploy machine learning models.
+A ML pipeline is a series of stages (i.e. a workflow), that are executed to develop and deploy ML models.

 ## Stages

-A stage is an executable Python module or Jupyter notebook, executed within its own [Bodywork container](https://hub.docker.com/repository/docker/bodyworkml/bodywork-core), on Kubernetes.
+A stage is an executable Python module, or Jupyter notebook, executed within its own [Bodywork container](https://hub.docker.com/repository/docker/bodyworkml/bodywork-core), on Kubernetes.
 There are two different types of stage:

 `Batch`
 : For executing code that performs a set of discrete tasks, such as preparing features, training models or scoring a dataset.
 Batch stages have a well defined end and are automatically shut-down after they have finished.

 `Service`
 : For executing code that starts a long-running process, such as a [Flask](https://flask.palletsprojects.com/en/1.1.x/) app for serving predictions via HTTP.
-Service stages have no end and will be kept up-and-running, until they are torn-down.
+Service stages have no end and will be kept up-and-running, until they are deleted.

 Each stage can be configured with its own set of Python requirements (pip-installed prior to execution), secrets (injected as environment variables), and runtime arguments.